Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 The benefit of this type of roofing is that it is solid and can support a lot of weight.
 This is among the types of roofing shapes that are also very good at keeping out the weather.

-In addition, these roofs are usually made of stone which lasts for a long time.
-One disadvantage to this type of roofing is that it doesn’t allow for much ventilation.
+In addition, these roofs are usually made of stone, which lasts a long time.
+One disadvantage of this type of roofing is that it doesn’t allow for much ventilation.

 Clerestory Roof